What is a statutory declaration?

 - Statutory Declaration to Mandatory Provident Fund (MPF) providers in case of early retirement or permanent departure from Hong Kong;

 - Statutory declaration made by a work experience student for a period of exempt student employment; and

 - Statutory declaration to support a complaint a doctor before the Medical Council of Hong Kong.

-Under Hong Kong laws, it is criminal offence for a person to knowingly and wilfully make a false statutory declaration.
-If a person found is found guilty of having made a false statutory declaration, this person is liable on conviction upon indictment to imprisonment for 2 years and to a fine.
+Under Hong Kong laws, it is a criminal offence for a person to knowingly and willfully make a false statutory declaration.
+If a person found is found guilty of having made a false statutory declaration, this person is liable on conviction upon indictment to imprisonment for two years and to a fine.